Cody-Learner/aurt.aurutils.based/README.md

 ```

-As soon as aurt and aurt-info become feature stable, I'll begin working on a generic configuration script to set up the basics required fory aurutils usage.
+As soon as aurt and aurt-info become feature stable, I'll begin working on a generic configuration script to set up the basics required for aurutils usage.